cerenkucukoglu/cerenkucukoglu/README.md

 </p>

 ## 🚀 About Me
-I'm a data analyst passionate about helping businesses make sense of their data.
-I enjoy transforming complex, messy datasets into clear stories and actionable insights.
+I'm Ceren, a data enthusiast with a background in Operational Excellence and process improvement.

-My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.
+I enjoy transforming raw data into meaningful insights through SQL, Python, and Power BI.
+My interests include data analytics, business intelligence, automation, and data engineering.

-When I'm not working with data, I enjoy [Your Hobby or Passion, e.g., creating content, hiking, mentoring others, etc.].
-I love the "aha!" moment when data reveals something new and useful.
+I'm passionate about solving real-world business problems by combining analytical thinking with practical solutions.
+Every project I build is an opportunity to learn something new and improve my technical skills.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://your-username.github.io/)